 The lead agency is the public agency with primary approval authority over the proposed project.
 In accordance with CEQA Guidelines §15051(b)(1), "the lead agency will normally be an agency with general governmental powers, such as a city or county, rather than an agency with a single or limited purpose."
 The lead agency for the proposed project is Glenn County Planning & Community Development Services Agency.
 The contact person for the lead agency to whom all inquiries and comments on this environmental document should be addressed is:

-Greg Conant, Assistant Planner Glenn County Planning & Community Development Services Agency 777 North Colusa Street, Willows, CA 95988 (530) 934-6540, gconant@countyofglenn.net
+Andy Popper, Principal Planner Glenn County Planning & Community Development Services Agency 225 North Tehama Street, Willows, CA 95988 (530) 934-6540

 1.3 SUMMARY OF FINDINGS